Scotts-Totts/HUDBasics/README.md

 # HUDBasics
 FiveM script including HUD, Priorities, and more.

-Provided is a postal script made by DevBlocky, check out his work here: https://github.com/DevBlocky/nearest-postal
+Provided is a postal script made by DevBlocky (with some slight modifications by me), check out his work here: https://github.com/DevBlocky/nearest-postal

 All other edits to the code should be done in the config.lua.
 Unless you know what you're doing, don't mess with any of the other files.